Zafuzi/sinj/README.md

 # nodes-micro-website

 This is a simple template to make development of semi-static websites easier.
 Hosting this site requires the use of a proprietary tool called `nodes`.
 But anyone can write a simple Express server that simply reroutes to this application.
+For this template I have used `webserver` to host the site for development ONLY.

 ## how to edit
 - clone this repo